infrasonar/docs/docs/collectors/agents/kubernetes.md

 ## Cleanup

-When you no longer want to use the Kubernetes agent, it can be removed with the following steps:
+When you no longer want to use the Kubernetes agent, you can remove it with the following steps:

 If a **Deployment** was used: